enriquegrodrigo/data-contract-copilot/README.md

 ## Disclaimer

-This project has been developed in the context of the 2025 Equinox Hackathon organized by Telefonica Digital Innovation.
+This project has been developed in the context of the 2025 Equinox Hackathon organized by Telefonica Digital Innovation on September 25-26, 2025.

 ---